Factorization of permutations: Introduction

+The study of Cayley graphs of $S_n$ has a long history; see \cite{JD,VF, GF,IR,L,M,xiao} and their references.
+Note that in some of these papers, the authors study the minimum number of transpositions needed in the factorization.
+It is in essence studying the diameter of the underlying Cayley graphs.

-It turns out that the study is related to the study of genome rearrangement.
+It is interesting to note that the study is related to other topics such as genome rearrangement.
 In nature, some species have similar genetic make up and differ only in the order of their genes.
 Finding the shortest rearrangement path between two related bacteria or viruses is useful in drug discovery and vaccine development.
 The study is also useful in the study of mutations.
 In fact, a slight change of the genetic sequence may have significant effect, and it is more likely to see a change (permutation) of the positions of the nucleotides close to each other in the genetic sequences.
-That is why there are keen interest in studying such permutations in genetic sequences; for example, see \cite{Feng,P,Yue} and their references.
+That is why there is keen interest in studying such permutations in genetic sequences; for example, see \cite{Feng,P,Yue} and their references.